The-Real-Adeel/AppService-Python/README.md

 # Deploy Azure App Services using Python Code in Github

+**Overview**
+We will create the python file here.
+Create App service with staging slot.
+Link the staging slot with Github.
+Swap to see if code shows up in prod.

 **Steps**

 1. GitHub: Create a python file: app.py and place code in.